-By default, Python uses four spaces for indentation, and the programmer can manage it.
+By default, Python uses four spaces for indentation, which is flexible and can be managed by the programmer.

-At the next level, the following statements are typed with four spaces(a tab) in front of them, and so they are in the same suite.
+At the next level, the following statements are typed with four spaces(a tab) in front of them so they are in the same suite.